-It is with tremendous pride that I present the Museum's 2016-17 Annual Report to the people of Canada.
+It is with great pride that I present the Museum's 2017-18 Annual Report.
 I am honoured to lead an organization which has accomplished so much since we were entrusted with the privilege of becoming Canada's sixth national Museum.